LinMec/Kursinis-darbas/README.md

         return "Fast Fourier Transform"
       ```

       I put both codes in there to show how inheritance and abstraction work together like an abusive relationship.
 Abstraction lays down all the rules without doing any real work, and inheritance just nods along and takes everything, whether it asked for it or not.
 I used this a lot because it is simply comfortable to use.
-In all seriousness,
+In all seriousness, inheritance and abstraction are often used together to create well-organized and manageable code.
+In the code, abstraction is shown by the abstract base classes FraudDetector and SignalProcessor, which define abstract methods like detect and process that must be implemented by subclasses.
+Inheritance is demonstrated as ThresholdDetector inherits from FraudDetector, as for FFTProcessor inherits from SignalProcessor, providing specific implementations of these abstract methods.